 - 1. The first 512 bytes of the volume (i.e., the standard volume header) are read into RAM, out of which the first 64 bytes are the salt (see TrueCrypt Volume Format Specification). - 2.
 The 512 bytes at byte #1536 (offset) from the end of the volume are read into RAM (see the section TrueCrypt Volume Format Specification).
 If there is a hidden volume within this volume, at this point we have read its header (whether or not there is a hidden volume within this volume has to be determined by attempting to decrypt this data; for more information see the section Hidden Volume). - 3.
 Now TrueCrypt attempts to decrypt the standard volume header read in (1).
 All data used and generated in the course of the process of decryption are kept in RAM (TrueCrypt never saves them to disk).
-The following parameters are unknown^{} and have to be determined through the process of trial and error (i.e., by testing all possible combinations of the following): - a.
-PRF used by the header key derivation function (as specified in PKCS #5 v2.0; see the section Header Key Derivation, Salt, and Iteration Count), which can be one of the following: HMAC-RIPEMD-160, HMAC-SHA-1, HMAC-Whirlpool.
-A password entered by the user (to which one or more keyfiles may have been applied see the section Keyfiles) and the salt read in (1) are passed to the header key derivation function, which produces a sequence of values (see section Header Key Derivation, Salt, and Iteration Count) from which the header encryption key and secondary header key (LRW mode) are formed.
-(These keys are used to decrypt the volume header.) - b.
-Encryption algorithm: AES-256, Blowfish, CAST5, Serpent, Triple DES, Twofish, AES-Serpent, AES-Twofish-Serpent, etc. - c.
+The following parameters are unknown\ and have to be determined through the process of trial and error (i.e., by testing all possible combinations of the following): - a.
+PRF used by the header key derivation function (as specified in PKCS #5 v2.0; see the section Header Key Derivation, Salt, and Iteration Count), which can be one of the following:

+HMAC-RIPEMD-160, HMAC-SHA-1, HMAC-Whirlpool.

+A password entered by the user (to which one or more keyfiles may have been applied - see the section Keyfiles) and the salt read in (1) are passed to the header key derivation function, which produces a sequence of values (see the section Header Key Derivation, Salt, and Iteration Count) from which the header encryption key and secondary header key (LRW mode) are formed.
+(These keys are used to decrypt the volume header.)

+- b.
+Encryption algorithm: AES-256, Serpent, Twofish, AES-Serpent, AES-Twofish-Serpent, etc. - c.
 Mode of operation: LRW, CBC (deprecated/legacy), inner-CBC (deprecated/legacy), outer-CBC (deprecated/legacy) - d.
+Key size(s)

-Block size - e.
-Key size(s) - 4.
-Decryption is considered successful if the first 4 bytes of the decrypted data contain the ASCII string "TRUE", and if the CRC-32 checksum of the last 256 bytes of the decrypted data (volume header) matches the value located at byte #8 of the decrypted data (this value is unknown to an adversary because it is encrypted see the section TrueCrypt Volume
+4. Decryption is considered successful if the first 4 bytes of the decrypted data contain the ASCII string "TRUE", and if the CRC-32 checksum of the last 256 bytes of the decrypted data (volume header) matches the value located at byte #8 of the decrypted data (this value is unknown to an adversary because it is encrypted - see the section TrueCrypt Volume Format Specification).
+If these conditions are not met, the process continues from (3) again, but this time, instead of the data read in (1), the data read in (2) are used (i.e., possible hidden volume header).
+If the conditions are not met again, mounting is terminated (wrong password, corrupted volume, or not a TrueCrypt volume).

-^{} These parameters are kept secret not in order to increase the complexity of an attack, but primarily to make TrueCrypt volumes unidentifiable (undistinguishable from random data), which would be difficult to achieve if these parameters were stored within the volume header.
+\ These parameters are kept secret not in order to increase the complexity of an attack, but primarily to make TrueCrypt volumes unidentifiable (indistinguishable from random data), which would be difficult to achieve if these parameters were stored within the volume header.